djds23/fridge-app/README.md

   * deployment with capistrano

 DONE:
+  * use sprockets for js / scss
   * write front end in react
   * have swipe events change state in backend
   * have swipe reorganize existing groceries
   * properly config nginx

+Don't forget to run:

+`rake assets:precompile`

+after deployment